drbenn/hot-takes-ng/ui/README.md

 # Namecheap deployment
-1. If using a subpath for url, in index.html change/update base href to \<base href="https://danbennett.dev/hot-takes-ng">, otherwise, base href can remain  \<base href="/">.
+1. If using a subpath for url, in index.html change/update base href to \<base href="/hot-takes-ng">, otherwise, base href can remain  \<base href="/">.
+2. If using subpath update angular.json build options baseHref and deployUrl as follows:
+      "architect": \{
+        "build": \{
+          "builder": "@angular-devkit/build-angular:application",
+          "options": \{
+            "baseHref": "/hot-takes-ng/",
+            "deployUrl": "/hot-takes-ng/",
+3. Update environment.ts to use production api route
-2. ng build
+4. ng build
-3. compress/archive the contents of dist/hot-takes-ng folder.
-So in root of zip there should be folders browser and server, and also have files 3rdpartylicense and prerenderedroutes.json.
+5. compress/archive the contents of dist/hot-takes-ng/server folder.
+So in root of zip there should be folders server, and also have files 3rdpartylicense and prerenderedroutes.json.
-4. In namecheap, create node.js application
+6. In namecheap, create node.js application
   - node.js version: 20.12.2
   - application mode: production
   - application root: hot-takes-ng
   - application url: danbennett.dev(dropdown)   hot-takes-ng (no '/' between dropdown and input for application url)
   - application startup file: main.js
-5. Upon creating app, stop the app.
+7. Upon creating app, stop the app.
 Creating the app creates the folder 'hot-takes-ng' in the file manager root directory that includes a basic main.js.
+8. Create main.js file, this is found at https://stackoverflow.com/questions/78210415/publishing-an-ssr-app-w-angular-17-on-a-cpanel-is-possible-right and this file points the the server.mjs file that was created with the ng build.
-6. In newly created root > 'hot-takes-ng' folder, upload:
+9. In newly created root > 'hot-takes-ng' folder, upload:
-  - compressed contents of dist/hot-takes-ng folder
+  - compressed contents of dist/hot-takes-ng folder excluding browser folder
   - main.js from root of application
   - package.json from root of application
   - ...JUST THOSE 3 FILES!!!
-7. Extract the compressed dist contents
+10. Extract the compressed dist contents
+11. Compress content of build browser folder and extract in the respective public_html folder
-8. Go back to node.js application, may need to go in/out of node.js cPanel area to refresh package.json availability.
+12. Go back to node.js application, may need to go in/out of node.js cPanel area to refresh package.json availability.
-9. Run Npm install in node.js web application
+13. Run Npm install in node.js web application
-10. Start App - Application should now be running at https://danbennett.dev/hot-takes-ng
+14. Start App - Application should now be running at https://danbennett.dev/hot-takes-ng

 # Spartan UI
 - Add primitive components with 'ng g @spartan-ng/cli:ui'